nfdi4plants/ARC-specification/ARC specification.md

 - To ensure reusability of assays, it is strongly RECOMMENDED to include necessary metadata mandated by typical metadata schemes necessary for reproduction.
 This process is facilitated by the use of templates that can be found [here](https://github.com/nfdi4plants/SWATE_templates).

-- It is RECOMMENDED to order worksheets according to the source-sample-relation for readability.
+- It is RECOMMENDED to order worksheets according to the input-output-relation for readability.

 - It is RECOMMENDED to adopt the structure outlined [below](#best-practices) to organize assay data files and other supporting information.